Giorgi/GraphQLinq/README.md

 ## Getting Started

-### Installing Scaffolding Tool
+### Install Scaffolding Tool

 Before you starting writing queries, you need to generate classes from GraphQL types.
-This is done by `GraphQLinq.Scaffolding`, a .NET tool that is part of the project.
+This is done by `GraphQLinq.Scaffolding`, a .NET tool that is part of this project.

 To get the tool, open your favourite command shell and run